 - The authorities were not able to justify the necessity and the proportionality of a 21 days pre-removal detention period;

-- The court had wrongfully assumed that a delay in presenting identity documents was in itself constituting a “risk of absconding”.
+- The court had wrongfully assumed that a delay in presenting identity documents was in itself constituting a “risk of absconding”;

 Many other court decisions collected in the case law database of asyl.net also demonstrate that court orders issued by local courts are frequently overturned by higher courts.

 The lawyer Peter Fahlbusch (from Hannover) has published statistics on the cases that were represented by his law firm.
 According to these numbers, half of the detention orders that had been issued by local courts had been overturned in further proceedings from 2011 to April 2020.
-According to information submitted by Peter Fahlbusch, the firm represented 1,982 clients who were in detention pending deportation during this period.
+According to information submitted by Peter Fahlbusch, the firm represented 1,982 clients who were in detention pending removal during this period.
 In 982 of these cases (49.5%), higher courts found detention orders to be unlawful.
 For the clients affected, this had resulted in about four weeks of detention on average (26.6 days).
 Peter Fahlbusch reports that these figures have remained almost the same over the years.

 The Refugee Council of Lower Saxony also recorded a high number of unlawful detentions for the period between August 2016 and November 2019.
 During this time the organisation assisted 282 detainees in proceedings at Regional courts with the aim of examining the legality of detention orders issued by local courts.
 In 179 of these cases (63%) the higher courts decided that detention had been unlawful.
-In relation to the overall numbers of persons who had been in detention pending deportation in the period outlined above (588) the ratio of unlawful detentions was 30%.
+In relation to the overall numbers of persons who had been in detention pending removal in the period outlined above (588) the ratio of unlawful detentions was 30%.

 Federal Supreme Court, Decision V ZB 67/12, 18 April 2013.